 Any mentors in particular?

-Early on, someone who had a big impact on me was collector Beth DeWoody.
+Early on, someone who had a big impact on me was collector Beth Rudin DeWoody.
 Travelling and shopping with her opened my eyes and taught me to search beyond the obvious things that attracted me.
 Also, all the people I’ve worked with over the years at Sotheby’s are like walking encyclopedias of art.
-The art world is really intimidating, less so now than twenty years ago, but there was this natural disdain for designers.
-I was insecure about it, but I would come to previews and absorb everything over time.
-All the different people that I met at auction houses and galleries, along with designers, dealers, artists and collectors sharing opportunities and sources, they have become my education.
+The art world is really intimidating, less so now than twenty years ago, when I felt there was this natural disdain for designers.
+I was insecure about it, but I absorbed everything over time.
+The people that I have met at auction houses and galleries –along with designers, dealers, artists and collectors sharing opportunities and sources – all have been my education.